-Under the leadership of director of rugby Jim Mallinder, the Saints have gone from being in the second tier of English club rugby to a team considered as genuine Premiership and European contenders.
+Under the leadership of director of rugby Jim Mallinder, the Saints have gone from the second tier of English rugby to genuine Premiership and European contenders.

-In 2010/11, the Saints again reached the Premiership knockout stages, but it was in Europe that Mallinder's side almost produced the ultimate performance.
-The eventual Heineken Cup heartbreak was hard to take, but when put into perspective the disappointment only served to further highlight the impressive job Mallinder has done in under four years with the club.
+The 2010/11 seasonsaw the Saints reach the Premiership knockout stages once again, but it was in Europe that Jim's side almost produced the ultimate performance.
+The eventual Heineken Cup heartbreak against Leinster was hard to take, but when put into perspective the disappointment only served to further highlight the impressive job Jim had done during his four years in charge.

-Despite plenty of expectation now being heaped upon the Saints by commentators Mallinder's attitude remains the same; each game at a time, work hard and what will come, will come.
+Finishing top of the Aviva Premiership table in 2015 has only heaped more expectation on the Saints but, despite this, Jim's attitude remains the same; take one game at a time, work hard and what will come, will come.

-Based on his background it isn't surprising that success has come to the Saints.
-Mallinder joined the club from the RFU, where he had guided England Under-21s to a Grand Slam and the Saxons to the Churchill Cup, beating the New Zealand Maori in the final.
+Based on Jim’s background it isn't surprising that he has brought success to the Saints.
+Jim joined the club from the RFU, where he had guided England Under-21s to a Grand Slam and the Saxons to the Churchill Cup, where they beat the New Zealand Maori in the final.
 Prior to that he had taken Sale Sharks from 11th to second in the Premiership in a single season and led them to their first ever trophy, the 2005 Challenge Cup.

-As a player he had been an uncompromising full back whose sheer size was complemented by speed and game understanding.
-However his England caps were limited to a pair won against Argentina in 1997, but as a club man he was a big part of Sale's resurgence and establishment in the top flight.
+During his playing career he was an uncompromising full back with his sheer size complementing his speed and game understanding.
+Although his England caps were limited to a pair won against Argentina in 1997, he played a big part in Sale's resurgence and establishment in the top flight.